maxim2266/pump/README.md

 of the above signature, it does not help with development of such iterators, leaving this responsibility to the user.

-To give an example, a constructor for a pump iterating over the given slice can look like the following:
+To give an idea of how a pump can be created, here is a constructor for a pump iterating over the given slice:
 ```Go
 func SlicePump[T any](s []T) *pump.Handle[T] {
     return pump.New(func(yield func(T) error) error {